 Thank you for showing interest in Studio D, Fieldwork LLC.
 Data protection and your privacy is important to us.

 Our primary use of personal data is for our mailing lists (Studio D, The Field Study Handbook, The Fixer List, and Jan Chipchase / Borderlands—if you want to be removed please click on the link in the email.
 You can contact us any time here.
 We aim to reply within 48 hours although sometimes when we're traveling in distant climes, it takes a bit longer.

 The use of the Internet pages of Studio D is possible without any indication of personal data; however, if a data subject wants to use special enterprise services via this website, processing of personal data could become necessary.
-If the processing of personal data is necessary and there is no statutory basis for such processing, I generally obtain consent from the data subject.
+If the processing of personal data is necessary and there is no statutory basis for such processing, we generally obtain consent from the data subject.

 The processing of personal data, such as the name, company name, or e-mail address, of a data subject shall always be in line with the General Data Protection Regulation (GDPR) and in accordance with the country-specific data protection regulations applicable to us.
-By means of this data protection declaration, my enterprise would like to inform the general public of the nature, scope, and purpose of the personal data we collect, use, and process.
+By means of this data protection declaration, our enterprise would like to inform the general public of the nature, scope, and purpose of the personal data we collect, use, and process.
 Furthermore, data subjects are informed, by means of this data protection declaration, of the rights to which they are entitled.

-As the controller, I, Jan Chipchase, have implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.
+As the controller, Studio D Radiodurans LLC has implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.
 However, Internet-based data transmissions may in principle have security gaps, so absolute protection may not be guaranteed.